 Females are a largely untapped audience, with just 2.34% aware of the brand.
 This is not surprising.
 So far, DAZN has focused on male-dominated sports and their brand ambassadors are men.
 Exploring sports more popular with women and partnering with female sports stars could help elevate their brand awareness among a new group.

 DAZN already purchased the rights to the English Women’s Super League in Germany and Italy.
-This is a smart move considering the dramatic increase in popularity of women’s football and suggests that DAZN is committed to growing brand awareness and branching out into new customer cohorts.
+This is a smart move considering the dramatic increase in popularity of women’s football and suggests that DAZN is committed to increasing brand awareness and branching out into new customer cohorts.

 While brand awareness figures might be low, DAZN is performing well as a new brand in a recently launched market, especially in driving consumers down the brand funnel.
 Let’s take a look at how DAZN has achieved its successes in a market where they launched about a month ago, and how they can use strategies driving growth in other markets to drive sales in the UK.